auth0/docs/articles/quickstart/spa/vuejs/_includes/_centralized_login.md

 * `setSession` - sets the user's Access Token, ID Token, and a time at which the Access Token will expire
 * `renewSession` - uses the `checkSession` method from auth0.js to renew the user's authentication status, and calls `setSession` if the login session is still valid
 * `logout` - removes the user's tokens from browser storage
-* `isAuthenticated` - checks whether the expiry time for the Access Token has passed
+* `isAuthenticated` - checks for the presence of the `loggedIn` flag in local storage

 ### About the Authentication Service